 Travelers Insurance DAC (TIDAC) is a wholly owned insurance undertaking of the Company, domiciled in the Republic of Ireland.
 TIDAC is authorised and regulated by the Central Bank of Ireland.
-TIDAC has established a branch in the United Kingdom which is authorised by the Prudential regulation Authority (PRA) and the Financial Conduct Authority (FCA).
-The TIDAC UK Branch has been entered into the FCA's Temporary Permission Regime.
+TIDAC has established a branch in the United Kingdom which is authorised by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).
+Following the departure of the UK from the EU, as of 31 December 2020, the UK branch entered into the UK Temporary Permissions Regime (TPR) and has been operating in accordance with regulatory requirements since March 2019.
+The Company made an application to the PRA in 2022 for authorisation as a third country branch in the UK, with authorisation anticipated in 2023.